top of page

 • Culturally-sensitive, trauma-informed, and neurodiversity-affirming

-• I afford you dignity and respect as I strive to empower you by staying attuned, sensitive, and responsive to your unique background, lived experiences, perspectives, values, goals, and needs.
+• I acknowledge, appreciate, and respect the diverse ways in which we experience, understand, and connect with ourselves, others, and the world around us.
+I do my utmost to provide a safe, inclusive, and supportive environment.
+I treat every individual with dignity and respect.
+I strive to empower you by staying attuned, sensitive, and responsive to your unique background, lived experiences, perspectives, values, goals, and needs.

 • Bio-psycho-social/ developmental-systems